matthaldeman95/intuit_craft_demo/README.md

             $ sudo pip install virtualenv

-All other dependencies should be handled by pip later in the process.
+All other dependencies should be handled by the requirements.txt file.

-Clone or download this repository, and cd into that directory.
+Clone or download this project, and cd into that directory.
 Create a virtual environment and enter it:

             $ virtualenv venv
             $ source venv/bin/activate

-Download all of the requirements:
+Download and install all of the requirements:

             $ sudo pip install -r requirements.txt